Thinking of visiting Edinburgh this winter?

 Contrary to popular belief, Edinburgh isn’t always damp and gloomy in winter.
-The city does get the occasional sunny spell during the cold months.
+The city does get the occasional sunny spell during the colder months.

 And when it snows, Edinburgh is simply magical.